murarikrish/student-api/README.md

 {
   "quote": "Arise, awake, and stop not till the goal is reached. — Swami Vivekananda" }

-##  Rate Limit Exceeded (HTTP 429)
-If you send more than 5 requests in a minute fro

 {
   "error": "Rate limit exceeded.
 Try again in X seconds."
 }